Harnessing data-driven methods for precise model independent event shape estimation in relativistic heavy-ion collisions: Results and Discussion

 \section{Results and Discussion}

 All machine learning models, after hyperparameter optimization, were trained on one million minimum-bias \texttt{AMPT}-generated Au+Au events at $\sqrt{s_{\rm NN}}=200$ GeV, and their performance was assessed using an independent test set of 100 K \texttt{AMPT} events at the same collision energy.
 Correlation plots comparing the predicted values of $S_0$ and $S_0^{p_{\rm T}=1}$ for all ML models with their true values are presented in Figures \ref{fig3} and \ref{fig4}.
-These plots show that most predictions align closely with the red dashed line indicating perfect agreement between predicted and true values.
-However, some deviation is observed for jetty events, particularly at lower values of $S_0$ and $S_0^{p_{\rm T}=1}$.
-This reduced accuracy can be attributed to the relatively low number of jetty events in the dataset, as also illustrated in Fig.~\ref{fig5}.
-The performance of the machine learning models is quantitatively presented in Tables~\ref{tab:table2} and \ref{tab:table3}.
+These plots indicate that the predicted and true values generally follow the expected trend represented by the red dashed line.
+Nevertheless, noticeable deviations appear in the jetty region, particularly at lower values of $S_{0}$ and $S_{0}^{p_{\rm T}=1}$.
+To better understand the model performance, we compare the ML-predicted spherocity (both traditional and unweighted) values with the true values from the AMPT model, as shown in Fig.~\ref{fig5}.
+The lower panels display the corresponding ratios.
+The figure shows a systematic reduction in predictive performance for all ML models toward low $S_0$, reflecting the increased difficulty in describing jetty topologies.
+Furthermore, the sharp drop in performance at very small $S_0$ may be attributed to the low production cross-section of highly jetty events, which results in very limited training statistics for these rare topologies.
+The performance of the machine learning models is quantitatively presented in Tables~\ref{tab2} and \ref{tab3}.
 The analysis of various machine learning models reveals that unweighted spherocity achieves systematically better predictions than the traditional definition across all metrics.
 It achieves lower MAE and RMSE and higher $R^{2}$, reflecting its ability to characterize the global event shape more effectively for ML learning.
 This improvement arises because the unweighted definition eliminates the bias associated with high-$p_{\rm T}$ particles that is inherent in the traditional formulation.
 Among the models tested, LGBM provides the best overall performance, combining the lowest errors and highest $R^{2}$ with very short execution time, while DTR also achieves competitive accuracy with minimal runtime.
 In contrast, MLP attains accuracy comparable to LGBM but at substantially higher computational cost, and KNN shows weaker predictive power.
 Importantly, the present approach demonstrates a marked improvement over the earlier study \cite{Mallick_sph_ML}.
 All models were trained on a 4-core, 8-thread Intel(R) Core(TM) i5-10300H CPU with 16 GB DDR4 RAM.